|Gemstones from Russia

-Alexandrite is a rare type of chrysoberyl that contains traces of chromium, resulting in a striking color change in different lighting conditions.
-Typically alexandrite has an emerald-green color in daylight but exhibits a raspberry-red color in incandescent light.
-Alexandrite was first discovered in Russia and was named alexandrite in honor of the future Tsar Alexander II.
+Alexandrite is a rare type of chrysoberyl that contains traces of chromium, resulting in a striking color change under different lighting conditions.
+Typically, alexandrite has an emerald-green color in daylight but exhibits a raspberry-red color in incandescent light.
+Alexandrite was first discovered in Russia and was named in honor of Tsar Alexander II.

-Though Russia has only a few gemstone varieties that can be faceted -- mainly diamond, emerald, alexandrite, demantoid garnet and chrome diopside -- they have a wealth of interesting opaque gemstones that have been used for jewelry and decorative objects.
+Though Russia has only a few gemstone varieties that can be faceted - mainly diamond, emerald, alexandrite, demantoid garnet and chrome diopside - it has a wealth of interesting opaque gemstones that have been used for jewelry and decorative objects.
 These include malachite, agate, jadeite, charoite, amber, seraphinite and rhodonite.
-The Ural mountains also provide a variety of fine marble and granite, examples of which can be seen in the stations of the Moscow Metro.
+The Ural Mountains also provide a variety of fine marble and granite, examples of which can be seen in the stations of the Moscow Metro.

 Demantoid Horsetail Inclusion

-Russia is also said to be the source of much of the hydrothermal quartz and synthetic emerald, sapphire, ruby, alexandrite and aquamarine that finds its way to the world market.
-Pioneering work by the Russian Academy of Sciences to produce synthetic crystals for laser weaponry were instrumental in creating this industry.
+Russia is also said to be the source of much of the hydrothermal quartz and synthetic emerald, sapphire, ruby, alexandrite and aquamarine that finds its way onto the international market.
+Pioneering work by the Russian Academy of Sciences to produce synthetic crystals for laser weaponry was instrumental in developing this industry.